-The fishery opened on September 1 for all three season associated with the previous IFMP The majority of landings occur in December.
+The fishery opened on September 1.
+The majority of landings occur in December.
 The quota was achieved in QMA 12, 13A, 13E, 18, 19 and 20.
 The only area without any landings was Area 11.
 Overall, at the time of finalizing this IFMP the harvest for 2020/21 was 94% of the TAC.
 These are the second highest landings on record since the 1994 season.

 Minimal amounts of Green Sea Urchin are processed each year; the majority is marketed live.
-Industry has continued to developed new markets including live local dock sales.
+Industry has continued to develop new markets including live local dock sales.